AhmedMaherElSaeidi/Documentation-System-NodeJS/README.md

 - `uploadFile(file)`: Upload a file, returning its URL.

 ## Repository
-You can check the application frontend here [Fronend Repository](https://github.com/AhmedMaherElSaeidi/Documentation-System-Angular)
+You can check the application frontend here [Frontend Repository](https://github.com/AhmedMaherElSaeidi/Documentation-System-Angular)